 Where Women Work vs. Women in Tech:

 Both Women in Tech Jobs and Where Women Work feature company profiles to attract talented professionals.
 The key difference between the two platforms is that Women in Tech has a more specialized focus on the technology job market, making it the better option for targeted hiring.
 Women in Tech also features a CV database.

-Where Women Work vs. Women's Engineering Society (WES):
+Where Women Work vs. WES Job Board:

-WES is a well-established membership organization that features a job board dedicated to the female engineering job market.
+WES Job Board is a well-established membership organization that features a job board dedicated to the female engineering job market.
 The platform caters primarily to the U.K. job market and has a more niche focus than Where Women Work, which advertises vacancies from any industry and is more prominent in the U.S.

 Where Women Work vs. Fairygodboss: